More rogue planets found drifting in Milky Way

-Category: Space Hits: 3Artist’s concept of what rogue planets, aka free-floating planets, might look like.
+Category: Space Hits: 15Artist’s concept of what rogue planets, aka free-floating planets, might look like.
 They are far from any star, lit only by the dim background of stars in our Milky Way galaxy.
 Image via A. Stelter/ Wikimedia Commons.

 Astronomers said on July 6, 2021, that they’ve used data from the Kepler planet-hunter to find a new crop of rogue planets.
 They are free-floating planets, unconnected to any star.
 Like children shoved from a schoolyard by a bigger bully, these rogues might have been ejected from their own star systems by interactions with larger planets.
 Astronomers used gravitational microlensing to find these lonely planets, amongst a sea of stars, located toward the center of our Milky Way galaxy.